-- 1. To familiarise himself with procedures and regulations. - 2.
+- 1. To familiarise themselves with procedures and regulations. - 2.
 To establish a stimulating research environment. - 3.
-To establish a relationship with the student. - 4.
+To establish a relationship with you (the student). - 4.
 To give advice about project choice and planning. - 5.
 To discuss intellectual property and publications. - 6.
 To ensure that facilities, where relevant, are available. - 7.
 To provide research training. - 8.
-To consult with the student, to monitor progress continually and to provide structured feedback. - 9.
-To be aware of the student's situation and needs. - 10.
+To consult with you (the student), to monitor progress continually and to provide structured feedback. - 9.
+To be aware of your (the student's) situation and needs. - 10.
 To arrange for study guidance during periods of absence.

-Responsibilities of the student
+Responsibilities of you as the student

-- 1. To familiarise himself with the University regulations regarding postgraduate studies and to abide by these regulations. - 2.
-To undertake research with dedication.
+- 1. To familiarise yourself with the University regulations regarding postgraduate studies and to abide by these regulations.

+- 2. To undertake research with dedication.

-- 3. To develop initiative and independence. - 4.
-To keep complete records of research results. - 5.
-To establish a relationship with the supervisor. - 6.
+- 3. To develop initiative and independence.

+- 4. To keep complete records of research results. - 5.
+To establish a relationship with your supervisor. - 6.
 To gain feedback by means of reports and seminars and to act on it. - 7.
 To do a literature survey and to keep abreast of new literature. - 8.
 To benefit from the research environment. - 9.
-To inform the supervisor of non-academic problems. - 10.
+To inform your supervisor of non-academic problems. - 10.
 To prepare and write the thesis or the dissertation. - 11.
 To prepare and write publications, patents and reports.